Who Is Carly Simon?

 Simon added children's book author to her long list of accomplishments in 1989 with the publication of Amy the Dancing Bear.
 Since then, she has published several more titles, including 1997's Midnight Farm.
 She is also a partner in a store of the same name in Martha's Vineyard, Massachusetts.
 Continuing to record, Simon has released several albums in recent years, including 2008's This Kind of Love.

-In 1972, Simon married fellow songsmith and lover James Taylor.
+In 1972, Simon married fellow songsmith James Taylor.
 Quickly becoming the royal couple of 1970s folk rock, she and Taylor had two children: Sally in 1974 and Ben in 1977.
 In 1983, she divorced Taylor.
 In the late 1990s she successfully fought a publicized battle with breast cancer.

 In 1986 she married James Hart, a poet.
 Simon and Hart split up in 2007.